 One important health parameter assessed by nearly all wrist-worn fitness trackers is heart rate [@scalise2018wearables].
 HR indicates the number of heartbeats within one minute and is typically expressed as beats per minute (BPM) [@berntson2007cardiovascular; @hottenrott2007].
 At rest, the average HR of adults typically ranges between 60 and 80 BPM [@sammito2015guideline].
 HR can be detected and measured in different ways using sensors, such as electrocardiography (ECG) or photoplethysmography (PPG) [@mukhopadhyay2017wearable].
 While ECG sensors offer precise measurements by detecting the heart’s electrical activity, their intrusive nature and requirement of direct skin contact may limit their suitability [@kranjec2014non] particularly in educational settings.
-PPG is a rather uncomplicated and inexpensive technique to measure HR, commonly found in commercially available fitness trackers [@castaneda2018review].
+In contrast, photoplethysmography (PPG) is a rather uncomplicated and inexpensive technique to measure HR, commonly found in commercially available fitness trackers [@castaneda2018review].
 This optical method assesses HR by flashing green or red lights to measure changes in blood volume in the capillaries of the skin [@allen2007photoplethysmography].

-Physiologically, HR is regulated and influenced rapidly by the sympathetic and the parasympathetic nervous system [@pham2021].
-An increase in the activity of the sympathetic system results in HR being sped up (“fight or flight” response) [@taelman2009influence].
-In contrast, increased activity of the parasympathetic system has the effect of slowing down HR (“rest and digest” response) [@battipaglia2015].
+Physiologically, HR is regulated by the sympathetic and parasympathetic nervous systems [@pham2021].
+An increase in sympathetic activity results in HR being sped up (“fight or flight” response) [@taelman2009influence]; whereas an increase in parasympathetic activity results in slowing down HR (“rest and digest” response) [@battipaglia2015].
 Stress or mental and physical strain directly increase HR [@custodis2014heart; @sachs2014].
 Therefore, an increase in HR can be regarded as an indicator of increasing stress, and a decrease as an indicator of relaxation and ease [@kyriacou1978].
 Thus, fitness trackers offer a low-cost, and unobtrusive access to psychological stress data.

 ## HR in teaching-learning contexts

-Prior research, using traditional electrocardiography (ECG), has shown that changes in teachers’ HR can be mapped onto stressors experienced during teaching.
-For example, their HR tends to increase when taking an exposed position in student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson and showed that teachers’ HR increased significantly during teaching.
+Prior research, typically using ECG methods, has shown that changes in teachers’ HR can be mapped onto stressors they experience during teaching.
+For example, teachers’ HR tends to increase when teachers take an exposed position in student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson and showed that teachers’ HR increased significantly during teaching.
 The activation was particularly prominent at the beginning of the lesson and decreased over the course of the lesson.
 The authors suggested that pre-service teachers’ proactive coping strategies, such as actively managing student interactions, helped lower their HR levels.
 Other ECG studies identified typical stressors predicting increases in HR, such as class size [@huang2022class], or low student engagement and motivation [@junker2021]. @junker2021 recorded the HR of 40 teachers during a real classroom lesson.
 Again, teacher stress, induced by factors such as low student engagement (e.g., lack of motivation or interest in tasks) or teacher-centered activities (e.g., teacher-focused classroom activities) resulted in elevated HR.

-In addition to ECG studies, a few studies began using wrist-worn fitness trackers to investigate HR trends in teaching-learning situations [@Darnell2019; @chalmers2021]. @Darnell2019 measured the HR of 15 medical college students listening to lecture classes using wrist-worn devices.
-The analysis revealed a constant decrease in HR throughout the lecture, whereas the HR peak was reached during active learning sessions (peer-discussion-based problem-solving). @chalmers2021 examined the usability of the average HR, measured with a fitness tracker, to identify physiological changes during stress-inducing tasks (i.e., the Trier Social Stress Test; @kirschbaum1993trier].
-The average HR increased significantly from the resting to the stress inducing phases.
-Even though the participants of both studies [@Darnell2019; @chalmers2021] were not teachers but learners, the results are relevant for studying teacher stress as they demonstrated that first, HR can be effectively recorded using fitness trackers over the course of a whole learning unit, and second, HR changes are in line with the occurrence of activating or stress-inducing tasks.
+More recent studies have begun using wrist-worn fitness trackers to investigate HR trends in instructional settings [@Darnell2019; @chalmers2021]. @Darnell2019 measured the HR of 15 medical college students listening to lectures, using wrist-worn devices.
+The analysis revealed a constant decrease in HR throughout the lecture, with HR peaks during more interactive learning phases. @chalmers2021 used HR data from a fitness tracker to identify physiological changes during stress-inducing tasks (i.e., the Trier Social Stress Test; @kirschbaum1993trier].
+Average HR increased significantly from the resting to the stress inducing phases.
+Even though the participants of these previous studies [@Darnell2019; @chalmers2021] were not teachers but learners, the results are relevant for studying teacher stress as they demonstrated that HR can be effectively recorded using fitness trackers over the course of a whole learning unit, and HR changes are in line with the occurrence of activating or stress-inducing tasks.